Steeve Briois: Early life

 Briois was born in Seclin, Nord, where his father was a worker and his mother a bookkeeper.
 His parents later divorced.
-Fascinated by Jean-Marie Le Pen, he became a member of Front National at the age of 16.
+Fascinated by Jean-Marie Le Pen, he became a member of the National Front at the age of 16.
 After finishing a Brevet de Technicien Supérieur, Briois worked for a period as a salesman for Numericable.

 Political career

 In 1995, Briois became a member of the municipal council in Hénin-Beaumont and, in 1998, a member of the regional council of Nord-Pas-de-Calais.
-When Bruno Mégret broke from Front National in 1998, Briois followed him, but returned in 2000.
+When Bruno Mégret broke from the National Front in 1998, Briois followed him, but returned in 2000.

 In the 2008 French municipal elections, Briois ran for mayor in Hénin-Beaumont on a list which had Marine Le Pen in second spot.
 Receiving 28.83% of the votes, the bid failed in its first round, with the list getting 5 of the 35 seats in the municipal council.

 The elected mayor, Gérard Dalongeville, resigned from his post in 2009 following allegations of economic irregularities, resulting in a by-election.
 The list of Briois obtained 39.34% of the votes in the first round of that election, but lost in the second round with 47.62% of the votes to a miscellaneous left list which obtained 52.38%.

-Briois was elected a member of the central committee of National Front in 2007.
+Briois was elected a member of the central committee of the National Front in 2007.
 After Marine Le Pen became president of the party in 2011, he was named general secretary of the party.

 In the 2014 French municipal elections, Briois was elected mayor of Hénin-Beaumont in the first round in March with 50.26% of the votes.
 He was elected a member of the European Parliament for North-West France in the European Parliament elections in May the same year.
 Briois was placed second on a list led by Marine Le Pen, which obtained five seats.

-At the Front National Congress in Lyon in November 2014, Briois was elected one of the vice-presidents of the party, responsible for local executives and supervision, and was succeeded by Nicolas Bay as general-secretary.
+At the National Front Congress in Lyon in November 2014, Briois was elected one of the vice-presidents of the party, responsible for local executives and supervision, and was succeeded by Nicolas Bay as general-secretary.